By Chere Di Boscio

 Miles says there are even further energy benefits to green walls: “There are energy savings in the summer too – through the process known as transpiration, plants actually slightly cool the environment around them, and a large green wall with a variety of plants can reduce the temperature of a room in summer significantly.”

-Beautiful and practical, green and gorgeous, vertical gardens have the potential to not only reduce energy consumption, but to transform cities from dull, depressing concrete jungles into living, thriving gardens of Eden.
+Beautiful and practical, green and gorgeous, vertical gardens have the potential to not only reduce energy consumption, but to transform cities from dull, depressing concrete jungles into living, thriving gardens of urban Eden.
+We sincerely hope more construction companies, home owners and city councils decide to incorporate them into the urban landscape!

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!